solive93/MentoringExcercises/HatefulEight/readme.md

 3. write a function that reverses a string. reverse("amor") -> "roma"

-4. write a function that swaps all vowels for 'e'.
-(Allow the function to take a vowel as a parameter and and swap all the vowels for the given vowel).
+4. Write a function to take a vowel as a parameter and and swap all the vowels for the given vowel).
-"hola ke ase" -> "hele ke es e"
+"hola ke ase" , "e"-> "hele ke es e"
 "hola ke ase", "i" -> "hili ki isi"

 5. write a program that checks wether a word is a palindrome or not.